 About the Project

-Most people want the choice to “age in place” at home and in their community, and home care is key to supporting this choice.
+Most people want the choice to “age in place” at home and in their communities, and home care is key to supporting this choice.
 A growing alternative to government-organized home care is “directly-funded” (DF) or self-managed home care, which provides individuals with cash to arrange their own home care services.
-Using feminist and disability care frameworks, this project involved a national environmental scan, 13 key informant interviews with government experts across the country, a survey of 95 workers, and 47 lived experience interviews with clients, caregivers, and workers.
+Using feminist and disability studies care frameworks, this project involved a metasynthesis of international research, a national environmental scan of existing programs, a survey of 95 workers, and 47 lived experience interviews with clients, caregivers, and workers.
 This project asked a variety of questions including: What are the features of DF programs across Canada?
 What are the emerging issues related to program design and policy development?
 Who are the workers in DF home care, and what are the working conditions?
 How does DF home care support and/or place demands upon family caregivers?
 Does DF have theoretical implications for social movements among older and disabled people in need of home-based support?

 Research Team Members

 Christine Kelly, University of Manitoba

 Amanda Grenier, University of Toronto

 Anne Martin-Matthews, University of British Columbia